Alaska & the Yukon

 Mode of Transport

-Travel through Alaska and the Yukon by motorcoach, with scenic drives through Palmer, Tahnita Pass, and along the Alaska Highway.
-Enjoy a cruise in Prince William Sound, a train trip on the White Pass & Yukon Railway, and a memorable journey on the Alaska Railroad to Denali National Park.
+Travel through the breathtaking landscapes of Alaska and the Yukon by motorcoach, with a memorable journey on the world-famous Alaska Railroad to Denali National Park.

 Check out our Q&As

-• What kind of wildlife might I see during the tour?
+• What wildlife might I see during the tour?

 During the tour, you might see eagles, whales, mountain goats, dolphins, and salmon in Prince William Sound.
 In Denali National Park, there are opportunities to see grizzly bears, caribou, moose, and Dall sheep.